This article explains how various metrics are calculated in the Renewal Center module.

 - For instance, if the Target Amount for an Opportunity is $45000.
 However, if CSM expects that there would be some level of Upsell and the Opportunity might be sold for $48000.
 CSM can now either create a normal opportunity with Target Amount of $45000 and Forecast Amount of $48000 or can create a Upsell Opportunity with Target Amount of $3000.

 - Upsell Opportunities is an Opportunity that is created exclusively to track Upsell renewals.
 The calculation is performed by adding the Final Amount of all the Opportunities whose Booking Type is Upsell and Stage is equal to Closed Won.
+The selected Forecast Period is applied to the Close Date.
+Upsells could occur mid contract and there is not a due date for when this happens.

 Data Science (DS) Scores